 Gilens, Martin and Benjamin I. Page.
 2014.
 “Testing Theories of American Politics: Elites, Interest Groups, and Average Citizens.”
 Perspectives on Politics 12(3), pp.564-581.

 Martin Gilens is Professor of Politics at Princeton University.
 His research examines representation, public opinion, and mass media, especially in relation to inequality and public policy.
-Professor Gilens is the author of Affluence & Influence: Economic Inequality and Political Power in America (2012, Princeton University Press) and Why Americans Hate Welfare: Race, Media and the Politics of Antipoverty Policy (1999, University of Chicago Press), and has published widely on political inequality, mass media, race, gender, and welfare politics.
+Professor Gilens is the author of Affluence & Influence: Economic Inequality and Political Power in America, and Why Americans Hate Welfare: Race, Media and the Politics of Antipoverty Policy, and coauthor (with Benjamin I. Page) of Democracy in America?: What Has Gone Wrong and What We Can Do about It.
+He has published widely on political inequality, mass media, race, gender, and welfare politics.
 He earned a Ph.D. in sociology at the University of California Berkeley, and has held fellowships at the Institute for Advanced Study in Princeton, the Center for Advanced Study in the Behavioral Sciences at Stanford, and the Russell Sage Foundation.
 Professor Gilens is a member of the American Academy of Arts and Sciences, and taught at Yale University and UCLA before joining the faculty at Princeton.